 </feComponentTransfer>

-What is most important here is the tableValues attribute.
+attribute.
 This denotes a linear curve of colours from 0 to 1, like on the Curves tool in a digital graphics program.

-You can add additional values to the tableValues attribute.
-For example, if you set it to 0 0.25 0.5 0.75 1, it will still be an identity filter.
+, it will still be an identity filter.
 There is no theoretical limit to the length of the tableValues attribute, but in practice it wouldn’t make sense to include more than 256 values to represent each possible channel value.

-However, if you go back to the value 0 1 and change it to e.g. 0.1 0.9, this will bump the points of the curve vertically, effectively reducing contrast.
-If what you want is to move the points of the curve horizontally (which is what manipulating the input levels in the Levels tool does), you can do it by adding more points along the graph at 0 and 1, for example: 0 0 0.5 1 1.
-This will increase the contrast.
-You can add points proportionally this way, but unfortunately, there is no practical way to add points at specific contrast or luminosity values using CSS filters, but we can abuse the fact that there is no limit to how many tableValues we can add.
+, this will bump the points of the curve vertically, effectively reducing contrast.
+If what you want is to move the points of the curve horizontally (which is what manipulating the input levels in the Levels tool does), you can do it by adding more points along the graph at 0 and 1, for example: 0 0 0.5 1 1

-You can use a D3 linear scale and a method to obtain exact ticks of a scale.
-Take 256 exact ticks of a scale 0-1 and join them to create the tableValues.
+You can use a d3 linear scale and a method to obtain exact ticks of a scale.
+Take 256 exact ticks of a scale 0-1 and join them to create the tableValues

 const tableScale = d3.scaleLinear([0, 1])